 5 Financial Tips for Medical Students

-“Some things in life money can’t buy, for every thing else… there’s student loans.”
+“Some things in life money can’t buy, for every thing else… there are student loans.”

 This is one of my favorite #LifeofaMedStudent tweets.
 It certainly rings true as well.
 It seems there is no limit to the amount of loans one can take out these days and med school is a time when financial planning is often put to the back of the long list of worries.
 Here are five tips to keep your financial house in order even during the tough medical school years.